Ayub Khan: Global policy

+Criticisms

+Despotism, nepotism and corruption

 After 1965, the corruption in government, nepotism, and suppression of free speech, thought, and press increased unrest and turmoil in the country against the Ayub administration.
 The 1965 presidential election, where Ayub Khan was opposed by Fatima Jinnah, was allegedly rigged.
 In 2003, the nephew of the Quaid-i-Azam, Akbar Pirbhai, re-ignited the controversy by suggesting that Fatima Jinnah's death in 1967 was an assassination by the Ayub Khan establishment.
-Gohar Ayub Khan became the subject of criticism by many writers when he was accused of leading a victory parade after the 1965 election right into the heartland of opposition territory in Karachi in a blatantly provocative move.
-The civil administration's failure to stop the rally led to fierce clashes between opposing groups with many locals being killed.
+Sherbaz Khan Mazari criticised Gohar Ayub Khan for leading a victory parade after the 1965 election into the heart of opposition territory in Karachi, despite the prohibition, under Section 144, of holding processions there.
+Fierce clashes ensued, resulting in many deaths.
+He was faced with allegations of widespread intentional vote riggings, organizing political murders in Karachi.
+His peace with India was considered by many Pakistanis an embarrassing compromise.

 Gohar Ayub Khan also faced criticisms during that time on questions of family corruption and cronyism through his business links with his father-in-law, retired Lieutenant General Habibullah Khan Khattak.
 One Western commentator in 1969 estimated Gohar Ayub's personal wealth at the time at $4 million, while his family's wealth was put in the range of $10–20 million.
 Public criticism of Gohar's personal wealth and that of the President increased.
 All these criticisms harmed President Ayub Khan's image.

+Mishandling of East Pakistan

 He is also blamed for not doing enough to tackle the significant economic disparity between East and West Pakistan.
 Whilst he was aware of the acute grievances of East Pakistan, he did try to address the situation.
 However, the Ayub Khan regime was so highly centralized that, in the absence of democratic institutions, densely populated and politicized East Pakistan province continued to feel it was being slighted.

+During his presidency, differences between West and East Pakistan arose to an enormous degree, that ultimately led to the independence of Bangladesh following the Bangladesh Liberation War.

+Weakening of constitutional government

+On 13 May 2024, Minister of Defence Khawaja Asif delivered a speech on the floor of the National Assembly of Pakistan in which he stated that Ayub was the first dictator who violated the Constitution of Pakistan and overthrew a democratically elected government; hence, Ayub was the root cause of all the confusion and chaos which ensued.
+Minister Asif supported the demand(s) for Article 6 proceedings against violators of the Constitution of Pakistan.
+Consequently, Minister Asif called for the corpse of dictator Ayub to be dug out of his grave and be hung for the offence of high treason in accordance with Article 6 of the Constitution of Pakistan.